microsoft/SuperchargeAzureSQLDeployments/docs/labs/2-Configure_your_DevOps_Environment.md

 Get-AzResourceGroup -Name $rg
 ```

-:bulb: Use the following cmdlets to obtain the subscription id and regions `
+:bulb: Use the following cmdlets to obtain the subscription id and region
 ```powershell
 Get-AzSubscription
 Get-AzLocation